💡 Who is Iran israel war?

 Common mistakes in analyzing the conflict

-When discussing this topic, it is easy to fall into certain analytical traps.
+People often misunderstand this conflict by thinking it is only about religion, but it also involves politics, power, and security.
 One common mistake is viewing the conflict as purely religious.
 While religious rhetoric is often used, the underlying drivers are frequently related to power, territory, and security.
 Another mistake is assuming that the status quo is sustainable.
 The rapid advancement of drone and missile technology means that the cost of the shadow war is constantly rising, making the risk of a miscalculation more dangerous than ever.

 Pro tips for following regional developments